 The remaining 6 credits (90 hours) may be taken in any elective topic approved for broker credit by the Pennsylvania Real Estate Commission.

 NOTE: Credits received as part of this program are valid for ten (10) years from the date taken.

 Broker candidates must also document three (3) years of experience in real estate sales and accumulate 200 points in real estate activity.
 The point system can be found on the Broker Examination Eligibility Application, form # 56 SPOA- 2103.
 Forms are available at the Association of REALTORS® School.

 Interested in tracking your progress towards achieving your Pennsylvania Broker License?
 Click here to access the Association of REALTORS® School-designed Broker Applicant Worksheet.

 Upon completing the education and experience requirements, broker licensee candidates are eligible to sit for the Pennsylvania Broker License exam.
 This exam administered through PSI Examination Services.
 For more information, click here.

-For questions about obtaining a broker’s license, please contact Gail Parke at email@example.com or call 610-560-4900.
+For questions about obtaining a broker’s license, please contact Gail Parke, Director of Student Services, at email@example.com or call 610-560-4900.